dafevid7056/Connections-Lab/README.md

-This is the repo from my Connections Lab class
+This is the repo from my Connections Lab class.
+For week one I'm following the NYU Stream tutorials.